Kunming, China, August 20, 2018

 · Argon laser-induced CNV (wet AMD)

-The blood vessel leakage and retinal neovascularization are confirmed using fluorescein angiography (FA) and optical coherence tomography (OCT).
-Retinal lesions of CNV are determined and characterized using imaging analysis of FA.
+As shown in the figures below, the vascular leakage and retinal neovascularization are confirmed using fundus photography (FP), fluorescein angiography (FA) and optical coherence tomography (OCT).
+Retinal lesions of choroidal neovascularization (CNV) are determined and characterized using imaging analysis of FA and OCT.

 Contact us if you need more information.